honda-research-institute/99plabs-f1tenth-sim/README.md

     * Set a navigation goal using the `Nav2 Goal` button for a single goal or the `Waypoints / Nav Through Poses Mode` button for multiple goals.

 # License
-The SOMEThings Project is released under the [MIT License](https://opensource.org/license/MIT).
+The SOMEThings Project is released under this [License](LICENSE.pdf).